 Seventy percent of card fraud in Europe is represented by card-not-present fraud.
 Consequently, the number of fraud cases linked to online E-Commerce is rising, while the E-Commerce market is predicted to reach around $4.5 trillion in 2021.

 An E-Commerce business can prevent fraud by constantly improving the internal network security system, such as setting a more advanced system based on fraud detection.
 The main advantage offered by Machine Learning algorithms for fraud identification is a strong performance in the real-time value detection rate.
-The second thing to consider is that Machine Learning models tend to spot fraudulent E-Commerce transactions at a higher speed without increasing the frequency at which genuine transactions are declined.
+The second thing to consider is that transaction Fraud Detection with Machine Learning models is possible at a higher speed without increasing the frequency at which genuine transactions are declined.

 Learn more about the types of fraud that threaten the E-Commerce Industry in the video: